JaimeHyland/Mellifera/README.md

 The site will include a custom newsletter sign-up page.

 ### Ecommerce strategy/business model
 The description of the site owner's ecommerce business model is already largely in place on this readme (see above).
 The description is dominated by an account of the owner's marketing strategy.

 ### DEBUG mode
-The DEBUG mode of the program will be guaranteed to be false in its deployed state via a Heroku-side Config Var.
+The DEBUG mode of the program will be guaranteed to be false in its deployed state, either via a Heroku-side Config Var or by setting the DEBUG setting in the settings.py file to 'False'.

 ### User registration, logging in and logging out, and purchasing rules
 Users will be able to register, and log in and out of the app via a verification system based on the walkthrough project.
 They will be able to buy products either as logged-in registered users or as guest site visitors.